Why study this course?

 The Film Studies course offers a broad and coherent course of study which allows you the opportunity to broaden your knowledge and understanding of film.
 It allows you to develop your literacy skills and links to a wide range of subjects.
 It is both creative and academic.
 If you love film and want to be able to understand the process of film making, as well as the social, historical and political context of films then this is the subject for you.

 What will I study?

-The AS course that can be offered is the same as AL Film but without the specialist topics – you still study the same 11 Films.
-We are currently running the course at full AL Level but may also offer the AS Level next year.
+The AS course that can be offered is the same as A level Film but without the specialist topics – you still study the same eleven films.
+We are currently running the course at full A Level but may also offer the AS level next year.

 How will I be assessed?